The History of Great Falls College

 • The Auto Body Collision and Repair Program was closed.

-• The two new programs approved, ASN: Registered Nurse program and Dietetic Technician to begin in Fall of 2012.
+• Two new programs were approved, ASN: Registered Nurse program and Dietetic Technician to begin in Fall of 2012.

 2012

-• Dr. Gwen Joseph appointed as Interim Dean/CEO in January 2012.
+• Dr. Gwen Joseph was appointed as Interim CEO and dean.

 • MSU – Great Falls was recognized by the G.I.
 Jobs magazine as a Military Friendly School.